hybridsjs/hybrids/docs/router/usage.md

 ### Nested Routers

-For complex app structures, the router factory can be used inside of the views already connected to the parent router.
+For complex layouts, the router factory can be used inside of the views already connected to the parent router.
 This feature differs from setting views in the `stack` option of the view.
 The nested router displays content inside of the host view as content, not a separate view in the stack.

 ```javascript
 import { define, html, router } from "hybrids";